- Man Utd Confirm 13 Ins & Outs This Summer

 However, Lindelöf has looked woeful in the couple of opportunities he’s had this season after some terrible mistakes in pre-season.
 Mourinho even admitted heading into the new season that his big summer signing would take time to settle into life in England.

 Phil Jones and Chris Smalling have played well this season but have both been prone to mistakes.
-Jones notably making costly errors in United’s 2-2 at Stoke City earlier this season.
+Jones notably making costly errors in United’s 2-2 draw at Stoke City earlier this season.

 However, given his age, his previous experience under Mourinho, and the money you’d expect Chelsea to demand from one of their rivals, I simply cannot see Manchester United making a move for David Luiz.